robinweser/fela/README.md

 <img alt="gzipped size" src="https://img.shields.io/badge/gzipped-~2.6kb-brightgreen.svg">
 </p>
 <br>
-**Fela** is a fast, modular, dynamic and tiny *(2.6kb gzipped)* low-level API to handle Styling in JavaScript.
+**Fela** is a fast, modular, dynamic and tiny *(2.6kb gzipped)* library to handle Styling in JavaScript.
 It adds dynamic behavior to extend and modify styles over time.
-It is considered a low-level API, but serves well in production as a stand-alone solution as well.
+It transforms, diffs and renders styles to CSS on the fly.

 ## Benefits
 * Universal rendering